Zeeshan607/Events-management-system/README.md

 ## About

-Event space is an application which facilitates its user with knowledge of upcoming events related to their interest around them
+Event space is an application that facilitates its user with knowledge of upcoming events related to their interest them

-##App Details
+## App Details

 - Language: PHP v8.0
 - Framework: Laravel 9